kkrypt0nn/Python-Discord-Bot-Template/UPDATES.md

 Here is the list of all the updates that I made on this template.

+### Version 4.1.1 (18 July 2022)

+* Fixed the custom checks not being sent in the channels correctly.

 ### Version 4.1 (09 January 2022)

 * Added the `hackban` command